mckib2/mr_utils/mr_utils/utils/readme.md

         Table

     class Table(builtins.object)
-     |  Methods defined here:
-     |
-     |  __init__(self, headings, widths, formatters=None, pad=2, symbol='#')
      |  Table with header and columns.
 Nothing fancy.
      |
      |  Class meant for simple column printing, e.g., printing updates for each
      |  iteration of an iterative algorithm.
+     |
+     |  Methods defined here:
+     |
+     |  __init__(self, headings, widths, formatters=None, pad=2, symbol='#')
+     |      Initialize the table object.
      |
      |      headings -- List of strings to use as headings for columns.
      |      widths -- List of widths for each column.